mer-hybris/hadk.sailfishos.org/android.rst

 For Supported Devices
 `````````````````````

 See :doc:`devices` for a list of devices supported by HADK.
+Supported devices are automatically downloaded as part of the HADK android build environment.

 For New Devices
 ```````````````